Wilhelm Reich: Personal life

 Reich's home in Frogner, Oslo.
 A blue plaque, in Norwegian, reads: "The physician and psychoanalyst WILHELM REICH (1897–1957) lived and worked here 1935–39.
 Developed character analysis and the body-oriented therapy."

 According to Sharaf, 1934–1937 was the happiest period of Reich's personal life, despite the professional problems.
 His relationship with Elsa Lindenberg was good and he considered marrying her.
 When she became pregnant in 1935, they were initially overjoyed, buying clothes and furniture for the child, but doubts developed for Reich, who saw the future as too unsettled.
 To Lindenberg's great distress, Sharaf writes, Reich insisted on an abortion, at that time illegal.
 They went to Berlin, where the psychoanalyst Edith Jacobson helped to arrange it.

 In 1937, Reich began an affair with a female patient, an actress who had been married to a colleague of his.
 According to Sigurd Hoel, the analysis would stop because of the relationship, then the relationship would end and the analysis would start up again.
 The patient eventually threatened to go to the press, but was persuaded that it would harm her as much as it would Reich.
 Around the same time, Reich also had an affair with Gerd Bergersen, a 25-year-old Norwegian textile designer.

 Despite the affairs, Sharaf writes that, as the newspaper campaign against Reich gained pace, he developed an intense jealousy toward Lindenberg, demanding that she not have a separate life of any kind.
 He even physically assaulted a composer with whom she was working.
 Lindenberg considered calling the police but decided Reich could not afford another scandal.
-His behaviour took its toll on their relationship, and when Reich asked her to accompany him to the United States, she said no.
+His behaviour took its toll on their relationship, and when Reich asked her to accompany him to the United States, she refused.